josh-morgan117/contentdm/README.md

 Making CONTENTdm uploading easier

 NOTE 1: Be sure to TRIM and CLEAN your data.
 Trailing spaces can cause errors.
-NOTE 2: I'm working on the issue of Column A and B not needing to be in the metadata which goes online.
-This means you would need to remove Columns A and B from each tab delimited file in order to upload it to Project Client, which is cumbersome.

 Split Data file: